 To view this DVD (or if you prefer, a digital video file on a flash drive) please contact a Faith Community Nurse.

 Visitation is carried out by the Faith Community nurses, pastors, and trained visitors.
 A one hour class on visitation to the homebound will be offered to individuals or groups.
 Check back for future dates.
 Come to get ideas on making visits that integrate spiritual and social aspects of care.
 This class will enable you to become a part of the Visitation Ministry of First Free if you desire.
 For more information, please contact us through the office, or check back for future dates.

 Cards and Notes Some families are sending cards or calling people from First Free.
 If you are interested in doing this, please let the Faith Community Nurses know and they can give you names and addresses

 The Wellness Advisory Team is a group which provides input to the Faith Community Nurses.
 It meets three times a year.
 If you are interested in joining this group please talk to a Faith Community Nurse.
 The 2024 Wellness Advisory Team meetings wil be held:

 - Monday, October 21, 11 a.m.–12:15 p.m.

 Support For The Growing Family

 Are you pregnant, recently delivered a baby, or anticipating an adoption?
 Support for your growing family is available through the Faith Community Nurse program at First Free Church.
-For additional information, complete the following form and one of the Faith Community Nurses will be in touch with you.
+For additional information, contact a Faith Community Nurse.